fireundubh/pyro/README.md

 * The `<Folders>` tag and `NoRecurse` attribute are supported.
 * The `<Imports>` tag and child elements are required for third-party libraries.

+### Supports incremental PPJ builds

+* After the first run, Pyro builds an index for that project containing the file paths and CRC32 hashes of those files.
+* When generating commands for the next run, the CRC32 hashes of those files are compared with the indexed file records.
+* Commands are not generated for matching records, reducing the work passed on to the compiler.
+* Records are updated for previously indexed scripts that have been modified and successfully compiled.
+* New records are created for new scripts that have been successfully compiled.

-### Supports automatic packaging with BSarch
+### Supports automatic packaging with BSArch

 You can package scripts into BSA and BA2 archives with [BSArch](https://www.nexusmods.com/newvegas/mods/64745).

 1. Set the path to `bsarch.exe` in `pyro.ini`.
-2. Use the `-p` argument for TESV and SSE projects or the `-f -p` arguments for FO4 projects.
+2. Use the `-p` argument for all projects.
 3. Add an `Archive` attribute to the `PapyrusProject` root element.
 4. Fill that attribute's value with the absolute path to the destination BSA or BA2 archive.
 5. Compile as normal and the compiled scripts will be automatically packaged.

 #### Notes